2022 Mercedes-Benz C-Class Makes India Debut Ahead Of Launch | CarDekho.com

-The tech-loaded C-Class will be offered with one petrol and two diesel engine options
+The soon-to-be launched, tech-loaded C-Class will be offered with one petrol and two diesel engine options

 -